nigozi/flag4s/README.md

 **Syntax**

-There are also some syntax sugars for convenience:
+there are also some syntax sugars for convenience:
 ```
 import flag4s.core._
 import flag4s.syntax._